 - Something new, that we do not know about yet

-The call for sponsors of WordCamp Athens will expire on March 20th, 2019.
+The call for speakers of WordCamp Athens will expire on March 25th, 2019.
 All submissions will be considered and answered by April 5th, 2019, regardless of whether they are accepted or not.

 Please, fill in the form HERE in order to send your proposal for a presentation for WordCamp Athens 2019.
 You may send them more that one proposal if you wish.
 Please, make sure that you have read the code of conduct for participating in a WordCamp first.
 WordCamp Athens organizing team will contact you shortly.